 Excavated revetment wall at ancient Jericho; Rahab the prostitute must have lived in one of the buildings against this wall.
-Notice the human figure at the bottom right of this 19th century photograph
+You can get an idea of the scale by comparing the city walls with the human figure at the bottom right of this 19th century photograph

 Artist’s reconstruction of the fallen walls in Bible-era Jericho; contrast this drawing with the photograph above it.

 The city may already have been in a state of disrepair when Joshua captured it.

-The most vulnerable spot in a fortress/city was the gateway.
+How would you attack a fortress-city?
+The most vulnerable spot was the gateway.
 This was where an invader would try to break in.
 So city gates became massive.